 Getting Started

-OLLM Architecture
+OLLM Architecture and Confidential Inference Flow

-Ollm’s architecture is designed to provide verifiable, confidential LLM inference while keeping control firmly with the user.
+OLLM’s architecture is designed to provide verifiable, confidential LLM inference while keeping control firmly with the user.
 It separates request orchestration, secure execution, and verification, ensuring that sensitive data is processed only inside hardware-enforced trust boundaries.

-Ollm does not perform automatic model selection or dynamic routing.
+OLLM does not perform automatic model selection or dynamic routing.
 The model specified in the user's request is executed.

 High-level components